mspncp/gosu-wiki/Hacking-Gosu.md

 ### C++ and Ruby

-Gosu is implemented as a layer of C++/Objective-C on top of the SDL 2 library.
+Gosu is implemented as a layer of C++/Objective-C on top of the SDL 2 library and operating system APIs (which is why Gosu will not work on all platforms supported by SDL 2).
 The C++ source code lives in [`src/`](https://github.com/gosu/gosu/tree/master/src), the headers in [`Gosu/`](https://github.com/gosu/gosu/tree/master/Gosu).

 Gosu is made available to Ruby using [SWIG (Simplified Wrapper and Interface Generator)](http://www.swig.org/).
 See the `swig` task in the [Rakefile](https://github.com/gosu/gosu/blob/master/Rakefile) for the full command line.